EZFNDEV/UEAESKeyFinder/ReadMe.md

 It can be really difficult to get the AES Key of a game if you do not know what you are doing, I remember when I didnt know how to get it so I decided to make a tool that makes it easier for beginnners

-## Tested Games:
-Fortnite Season 2-16 (Unreal Engine 4)
-Thrid Person Game (Unreal Engine 5)

-### You should manually start games like Fortnite, otherwise this tool could fail to read the process memory (\FortniteGame\Binaries\Win64\FortniteClient-Win64-Shipping.exe)
-#### If this doesn't work for you just make a open a new issue and I will try to add support for your game :)
+#### If this doesn't work for you just a open a new issue, but provide the game name and a memory dump of it, if you already have the AES Key or find it later please provide that too :)
+You can use https://github.com/NtQuery/Scylla to get a memory dump of your game

 ### Example outputs:
 ```